National Human Trafficking Awareness Month

 What Can I do to Stop Sex Trafficking?

-Get Involved, become a Guardian, a monthly supporter of Guardian Group or start a fundraiser on Facebook or through platforms like GoFundMe.
+Support, become a Guardian, a monthly supporter of Guardian Group or start a fundraiser on Facebook or through platforms like GoFundMe.
 The more reliable and sustainable income for organizations like Guardian Group the more victims offered a path to freedom and predators behind bars.